 For 43 years, American soldiers and their families called the Wildflecken area their home and still today, US army units conduct training at WTA.
 Therefore, this special event is especially targeted at the soldiers, civilians, and families who spent parts of their lives here in the Wildflecken area and thus became part of the big, worldwide Wildflecken family.
 So, why not plan ahead and incorporate a visit of Wildflecken in your long-planned tour of Germany or have the next reunion with members of your organization here in your old home, the City and Military Garrison of Wildflecken?
 Fun, delicious German food, and a long, intense trip down memory lane are guaranteed!

 If you’re interested in this event, please shoot me an email and I’ll put you on my mailing-list to keep you updated as things are developing.
 If you have any additional questions, please feel free to ask.
-Your POC for this event is: Mr. Heinz Leitsch, email: email@example.com in a new window.
+Your POC for this event is: Mr. Heinz Leitsch, email: opens in a new firstname.lastname@example.org new email.

 On behalf of the mayor of the City of Wildflecken – Mr. Alfred Schrenk, Heinz D. Leitsch